SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 #### *withProtection(function :: Func, #rest params)*
 Convenience function to call a given function with supplied parameters in a protected section.

+#### *withTask(task :: Task, function :: Func, #rest params)*
+Convenience function to call a given function with supplied parameters.
+The supplied task will be started before the function is called and is stopped, before the values are returned to the caller.

 ***

 ## Debugging and Logging ([Debug.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Framework/Debug.ahk))